Thermal Emission of Gravitational Waves from Weak to Strong Coupling

 where $\phi$ and $\psi$ are the scalar and Weyl fermion fields of the theory.
-In this contribution of the Lagrangian, all internal indexes are traced over.
+In this contribution of the Lagrangian, all internal indices are traced over.

-To obtain the thermal emission rate in $\mathcal N=4$ SYM, we particularize those general results for this particular case.
-This theory contains four Weyl fermions $\psi_\alpha,\;\alpha=1,\dots,4$ and six real scalar fields $\Phi_i=\Phi_i$ with $i=1,\dots,6$.
-Both these two types of matter fields are in the adjoint representation of the gauge group, and therefore, the Dynkin indexes associated to those fields are $T_i=T_\alpha=T_\text{Ad}=N_c$.
-Introducing these properties of the matter field into the general expression for the Debye mass, \eqref{eq:mDdef}, we obtain the leading order expression $\hat m^2_\text{WCSYM}= 2\lambda$, with $\lambda$ the t'Hoft coupling.
-This knowledge of the matter content is sufficient to determine all contributions to the production rate in~\eqref{eq:dimensionless-function-eta} but those proportional to the Yukawa couplings.
-The $\N=4$ SYM Lagrangian does not posses a term of the form \eqref{eq:LYukawagen}; however, it does possess interacting terms involving two fermions and one scalar field.
-To write this term explicitly, we use the representation of the $\N=4$ Lagrangian used in \cite{Yamada:2006rx,du2020two}, where the scalar fields are expressed as a multiplet
+To obtain the thermal emission rate in $\mathcal N=4$ SYM, we particularize those general results to this precise case.
+This theory contains four Weyl fermions $\psi_\alpha,\;\alpha=1,\dots,4$, and six real scalar fields $\Phi_i,\;i=1,\dots,6$.
+Both these two types of matter fields are in the adjoint representation of the gauge group, and therefore their Dynkin indices are $T_i=T_\alpha=T_\text{Ad}=N_c$.
+Introducing these properties of the matter fields into the general expression for the Debye mass~\eqref{eq:mDdef}, we obtain the leading-order expression $\hat m^2_\text{WCSYM}= 2\lambda$, with $\lambda$ the 't Hooft coupling.
+This knowledge of the matter content is sufficient to determine all contributions to the production rate in Eq.~\eqref{eq:dimensionless-function-eta} but those proportional to the Yukawa couplings.
+The $\N=4$ SYM Lagrangian does not possess a term of the form~\eqref{eq:LYukawagen}; however, it does possess interacting terms involving two fermions and one scalar field.
+To write this term explicitly, we use the representation of the $\N=4$ Lagrangian used in~\cite{Yamada:2006rx,du2020two}, where the scalar fields are expressed as a multiplet

 where $X_p$ and $Y_q$, $p,q=1,2,3$, denote scalar and pseudoscalar fields.
 The interaction Lagrangian of the scalar with two fermions is then